 Here, I share certain things I've observed/learned myself over the years (often, the hard way), hoping they might be useful to others.
 If you do choose to explore, however, please understand two things.

 The first is that I am neither therapist nor professional coach.
 The second is that, despite my best efforts, a goose may emerge now and then to offer "assertive" encouragement.
 If she becomes too pushy, we could simply eat her (said the vegetarian), but let's don't.
-The old girl does mean well. ;-)
+Even when squawky, our "advisor-goose" does mean well. ;-)

 Over the years (and among other things), I've served as a